spyoungtech/FreeSimpleGUI/readme_creator/output/call reference.md

 ### get

-Get the selected rows using tktiner's selection method.
+Get the selected rows using tkinter's selection method.
 Returns a list of the selected rows.

 `get()`